aws/copilot-cli/site/content/docs/manifest/rd-web-service.en.md

 Restrict incoming traffic to only your environment.
 Defaults to false.

 <span class="parent-field">http.private</span><a id="http-private-endpoint" href="#http-private-endpoint" class="field">`endpoint`</a> <span class="type">String</span>
-If you would like to utilize a VPC Endpoint to App Runner that you created outside of Copilot, you can import its ID here and it will be used instead of creating one.
+The ID of an existing VPC Endpoint to App Runner.

 <span class="parent-field">http.</span><a id="http-healthcheck" href="#http-healthcheck" class="field">`healthcheck`</a> <span class="type">String or Map</span>
 If you specify a string, Copilot interprets it as the path exposed in your container to handle target group health check requests.
 The default is "/".